-- 1. Delineated on the State Plan Policy Map (SPPM) as the Metropolitan Planning Area (PA1), Designated Centers, Cores or Nodes; - 2.
-Designated as CAFRA Centers, Cores or Nodes; 3.
-Designated as Urban Enterprise Zones; and 4.
+Delineated on the State Plan Policy Map (SPPM) as the Metropolitan Planning Area (PA1), Designated Centers, Cores or Nodes;

+- 1. Designated as CAFRA Centers, Cores or Nodes; - 2.
+Designated as Urban Enterprise Zones; and - 3.
 Designated as Urban Coordinating Council Empowerment Neighborhoods.

 "Water control structure" means a structure within, or adjacent to, a water, which intentionally or coincidentally alters the hydraulic capacity, the flood elevation resulting from the two-, 10-, or 100-year storm, flood hazard area limit, and/or floodway limit of the water.
 Examples of a water control structure may include a bridge, culvert, dam, embankment, ford (if above grade), retaining wall, and weir.
-"Waters of the State" means the ocean and its estuaries, all springs, streams, wetlands, and bodies of surface or groundwater, whether natural or artificial, within the boundaries of the State of New Jersey or subject to its jurisdiction.